ghc/ghc/docs/users_guide/glasgow_exts.rst

 Fractional looking integer literals
 -----------------------------------

+.. ghc-flag:: -XNumDecimals

+    Allow the use of floating-point literal syntax for integral types.

 Haskell 2010 and Haskell 98 define floating literals with the syntax ``1.2e6``.
 These literals have the type ``Fractional a => a``.

-The language extension ``-XNumDecimals`` allows you to also use the floating literal syntax for instances of ``Integral``, and have values like ``(1.2e6 :: Num a => a)``
+The language extension :ghc-flag:`-XNumDecimals` allows you to also use the floating literal syntax for instances of ``Integral``, and have values like ``(1.2e6 :: Num a => a)``